-Farm Gas, a biomass and waste-to-energy solution company, is in the process of establishing a compressed biogas (CBG) facility, which will be in Ludhiana.
-The facility will use paddy straw as feedstock and help reduce pollution.
-The CBG produced in the facility would be sold in the neighbouring GAs of Ludhiana and Jalandhar.
-Farm Gas will be strategically advantageous to IRMEL as the CBG produced in-house will reduce the company's dependence on LNG procurements.
+Farm Gas, a biomass and waste-to-energy solution company, has established a compressed biogas (CBG) facility, which has been set up in Ludhiana.
+The facility uses paddy straw as main feedstock and will thus help reduce pollution.
+The CBG produced in the facility is being sold in the neighbouring GAs of Ludhiana through its own branded CBG retain outlet and it shall additionally set up CBG retail stations in Jalandhar as well.
+Farm Gas will be strategically advantageous to IRMEL as occasionally, the CBG produced in-house will be supplied to IRMEL and help reduce the company's dependence on LNG procurements.
 It would also help IRMEL venture into GAs via Farm Gas where other CGD companies have marketing exclusivity.